 SELECT MIN ([Column_Name]) FROM [Source]

-In this article we will show you, How to write SQL Server Min Function with example.
-For this, We are going to use the below shown data
+For this SQL Server Min Function, we are going to use the below shown data

 SQL MIN Example

-For example, The following query will find the Minimum yearly income present in the [Yearly Income] column from Customers table.
+For example, the following MIN function query finds the Minimum yearly income present in the [Yearly Income] column from Customers table.

 -- SQL Server MIN Function example SELECT MIN ([YearlyIncome]) AS [Minimum Income] FROM [Customer]